Radio-Source/GSR/README.md

 git clone https://github.com/Radio-Source/GSR/
 ![gsr2](https://github.com/user-attachments/assets/0a1f7495-0c65-4722-9dec-c1f20a90395a)

-Goto in your Documents in GSR subdir
+Goto in your Documents in GSR subdir and gsr subdir

 Copy ra_funcs.py file to Scrpits radioconda subdir.
 Radioconda is in your users space subdir example for me user name is "smrt" in this screeshot